 The purpose of the program is to foster the development of a community of expert advanced practice nurses who will transform practice and improve health care outcomes through the application of nursing knowledge.

 The goals of the program are to prepare graduates as:

-- Expert Advanced Practice Nurses who are able to provide healthcare services to increasingly complex patients by integrating multiple knowledge bases and methods to develop comprehensive high level advanced practice nursing care.
+- Expert advanced practice nurses who provide and lead healthcare services for increasingly complex patients by integrating multiple knowledge bases and methods by developing comprehensive high-level advanced practice nursing care (Advanced Practice Leadership);

-- Leaders who will improve the quality and safety of care, patient outcomes, and health policies that impact the health of society.
+- Advocates who will improve the quality and safety of care, patient outcomes, and health policies that impact the health of society (Advocacy); and

-- Scholar-Practitioners who are rooted in the critical appraisal and application of evidence-based methods in clinical practice.
+- Scholar-Practitioners who are rooted in the critical appraisal and application of evidence-based methods in clinical practice (Scholarship).